 How do you dye your yarn?
+Are your colours fast?
 I use professional-quality acid dyes, fixed with citric acid.
-I choose my dyes with an eye toward great colours that have good light- and wash-fastness.
+I choose my specific dyes with an eye toward great colours that have good light- and wash-fastness.
 Some colours are more vulnerable to fading than others, though, so it’s always a good idea to treat your hand knits gently.

 How should I wash my finished shawl/ hat/ sweater?
 For all handknits, I recommend washing in room-temperature water with Soak wool wash, then laying them flat to dry out of direct sunlight.
-Technically speaking, you could treat most of my yarns with less caution, as most include superwash wool that will stand up to it– but there’s no drawback to protecting your hand-dyed handknits by treating them gently, so that’s what I recommend.
+Technically speaking, you could treat most of my yarns with less caution, as most include superwash wool that will stand up to a certain amount of rough handling.
+Still, there’s no drawback to protecting your hand-dyed handknits by treating them gently, so that’s what I recommend.

 Do you use any scented products on your yarn?
-I’m pretty sensitive to perfumes and smelly chemicals, so I avoid them as much as possible.
-I do pre-soak my yarn with a dash of Ivory dish soap, which has a mild soapy smell that is long gone by the time I’m done with the dyeing process.
+I’m pretty sensitive to perfumes and strong scents, so I avoid them as much as possible.
+When I pre-soak my yarn I sometimes use a dash of Ivory dish soap, which has a mild soapy smell that is long gone by the time I’m done with the dyeing process.
 I dye my yarn using high-quality professional acid dyes and citric acid, which doesn’t have any noticeable smell; the final rinse is in unscented Soak wool wash.